catjobe/BIS15W2024_cberevoescu/lab3/lab3_hw.md

 ## [1] "Little brown bat"
 ```

-Therefore, the sleepiest animal, which has a sleep_total of 19.9, is the little brown bat.
+##### Therefore, the sleepiest animal, which has a sleep_total of 19.9 hours, is the little brown bat.

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.